Santa Margalida

-Santa Margalida (/ca/) is a municipality with a population of 10,204 located in the northeast of the Spanish Balearic Island Mallorca.
+Santa Margalida (/ca-ES-IB/) is a municipality on Mallorca, one of the Balearic Island, Spain.
+It has a population of about 10,000.

 The municipality includes three settlements, the main one being Santa Margalida, 10 km away from the coast.
 Two smaller settlements are also included in the municipality: Can Picafort and Son Serra de Marina, which are touristic towns directly located on the coast of the bay of Alcúdia.

 The non-national population stands at 23.6% (2,413).

 Geography

 Geographical location

 The municipality of Santa Margalida lies about 45 km from the island's capital, Palma.
-It is part of the region (Comarca) Plà de Mallorca or Es Plà, the central plain of the island.
+It is part of the region (comarca) Pla de Mallorca or Es Pla, the central plain of the island.

 The municipality is one of the flattest on Mallorca at very little more than 100 m above sea level.
 The area is drained by a few streams which flow towards the sea in the northeast.
 In the northwest, Santa Margalida is bordered by a fresh-water swamp.
 Along the northeastern coast, there are obelisks at regular intervals of 1250 m.
 These, along with corresponding twin towers 200 m inland, were used in the 19th century as navigational points of reference for seafarers.